how to improve cash flow with factoring

 Solving Slow Cash Flow with Invoice Factoring

-One way to mitigate short term slow cash flow challenges is to take advantage of small business funding options, like those provided by Corsa Finance.
+One way to mitigate short-term slow cash flow challenges is to take advantage of small business funding options, like those provided by Corsa Finance.
 We offer small business cash flow financing through invoice factoring (also called accounts receivable factoring).

 Small business funding through invoice factoring occurs when a company that invoices their customers for payment factors – or “sells” – the invoice to a factoring company at a discount (for a low factoring fee).
 When they do so, they receive up to 93% of the invoice amount immediately instead of having to wait for customer to pay the invoice.
 Once the small business’s customer has paid the invoice any amount held in reserve goes back to the small business, too.
 Factoring can eliminate the problem of slow cash flow completely, since invoices can be factored on the same day a customer invoice is generated.